Travelgate/documentation/kb/faqs/glossary.md

 The location or city where a hotel or property is situated.

 - **Development**
-The process of creating or implementing, and testing software or systems, such as TravelgateX APIs.
+The process of creating or implementing, and testing software or systems, such as Travelgate APIs.

 - **Direct (payment)**
 A payment method where funds are transferred directly from the customer to the service provider (eg. hotel) without intermediaries.
 The payment will be completed at check-in and credit card details are required in Book (Reservation) request.

 - **Distribution (Solution)**
-A solution within TravelgateX that helps partners distribute their inventory (such as hotel rooms or services) across various platforms and channels.
+A solution within Travelgate that helps partners distribute their inventory (such as hotel rooms or services) across various platforms and channels.

 - **Distribution SetUp**
-The configuration process for setting up an Organization connected via TravelgateX’s Distribution Solution, allowing suppliers to distribute inventory to multiple partners or platforms.
+The configuration process for setting up an Organization connected via Travelgate’s Distribution Solution, allowing suppliers to distribute inventory to multiple partners or platforms.

 - **Documentation**
-The written materials that explain how to use TravelgateX services, APIs, and tools, including technical references like the GraphQL API documentation.
+The written materials that explain how to use Travelgate services, APIs, and tools, including technical references like the GraphQL API documentation.

 - **Editor (user)**
 A user role with permissions to review and update existing connections and make reservations in the Travelgate APP and API.

 - **Endpoint**
-A specific URL or path that represents an API service, allowing systems to interact with TravelgateX by sending requests and receiving responses.
+A specific URL or path that represents an API service, allowing systems to interact with Travelgate by sending requests and receiving responses.

 - **Error**
 A message, type or code indicating that something has gone wrong in a process or request, often used to troubleshoot issues with API methods.